wdelfuego/nova-calendar/docs/usage.md

 ## Clicking events
 When users click events generated from Nova resources, they are sent to the URL returned by the `urlForResource` method in your CalendarDataProvider.
 When that method returns `null` for a resource, the event is simply not clickable.

+When a clickable event is clicked while holding the Control/Windows key (Windows) or the Command key (Mac), the url is opened in a new browser window.